Skip to main content

 General Workflow Instructions

-Inviting patients one by one to Patient Passport for the first time
+Inviting patients one by one to the patient portal for the first time

 Sending a stand-alone invitation

-3Go to Passport Sharing Options to adjust how much of the Clinical Profile the patient can see.
-By default, it will use the settings you’ve configured under Patient Sharing Defaults .
+Review Sharing Options to adjust how much of the Clinical Profile the person can see.
+By default, it uses the settings configured under Patient Sharing Defaults.

 Inviting patients through a Patient Letter

-When you send a Patient Letter to a patient who doesn’t have a Patient Passport account yet, you’ll be prompted to invite them to register.
+When you send a Patient Letter to a patient who doesn’t have a patient portal account yet, you’ll be prompted to invite them to register.
 This will allow them to access the letter and other information you’ve sent.

 Managing invitations